vukics/cppqed/doc/buildsystem.markdown

 and `-DCMAKE_INCLUDE_PATH=`.

 \note
-CMake caches all detected library locations.
+%CMake caches all detected library locations.
 If you want to be sure that the library checks are performed, you have to delete the file `CMakeCache.txt` before calling `cmake` again.

 By default, calling `make install` will install everything to the system directory